![]() |

 When it's a close call, we look at weather and (though we try not to) weekend/ weekday human calendar stuff.
 We've noticed that being a night early still catches the building energy, but being a night late it's been kind of waning energy.

-Why?
-That's the rest of the animal kingdom is powerfully affected by peak light...the one night a month when the moon is already illuminating when the sun sets, and still illuminating when it rises.
+Why does peak light matter?
+The rest of the animal and plant kingdoms are powerfully affected by peak light...the one night a month when the moon is already illuminating when the sun sets, and still illuminating when it rises.

 Full moon dates for Santa Barbara from Farmer's Almanac